mantamx/process_mnist_files/README.md

 # EXAMPLE_*
 These are my playgrounds, and they helped me a lot to feel the intrinsics of KNN by comparing results with changing arguments.
-Initially, there was only one binary in the folder EXAMOLE.
+Initially, there was only one binary in the folder EXAMPLE.
 But due to developments on K-Means Clustering, I found it better to have separate examples, still all in the folder EXAMPLE.
 Hence a series of main\_\*.cpp files.
 Plus, to streamline handling of arguments, their respective checks, and generation of call syntax, arg.hpp is new, inlcuded by all main\_\*.cpp.

 * main_mnist_handler.cpp
 * main_knn.cpp